nixpad/peanutbutterjam/staff-ship.md

 We've enjoyed using suggested changes on the PRs that built suggested changes and hope that you'll like it too.
 If you have any feedback, please see our [feedback issue], which is also linked to when suggestions are rendered in the UI.

-We also want to thank you
+We also want to thank peeps